aircodelabs/documate/docs/getting-started/index.md

 # Documate Quickstart

-Documate is a open source project designed to seamlessly __integrate AI chat functionality into your documentation site__.
+Documate is an open source project designed to seamlessly __integrate AI chat functionality into your documentation site__.

 It uses your content to generate real-time answers to user queries, effectively acting as a "ChatGPT" for your platform.